usimd/pi-gen-action/README.md

     # Enable SSH access to Pi.
     enable-ssh: 0

+    # If this feature is enabled, the action will configure pi-gen to not export any
+    # stage as image but the last one defined in property 'stage-list'.
+This is
+    # helpful when building a single image flavor (in contrast to building a
+    # lite/server and full-blown desktop image), since it speeds up the build process
+    # significantly.
+    export-last-stage-only: true

     # Release version of pi-gen to use.
 This can both be a branch or tag name known in
     # the pi-gen repository.
     pi-gen-version: arm64